 circa 622 CE

-Gate of Quba (Bab-i Quba, Gate No. 5) is located towards the direction of Quba village, it is a triple arched gateway on the southern side of the mosque.
+Gate of Quba (Bab Quba, gate no. 5) is located towards the direction of Quba village, it is a triple arched gateway on the southern side of the mosque.
 It is located on the south-western flank of the Masjid al-Nabawi's King Fahad bin Abdulaziz block.

 circa 1861 CE

-Ohad Gate (بابِ احد) Gate No. 23 is named after the valley of Uhud at the foot of mount Uhud where the Battle of Uhud took place between the early Muslims and their Qurayshi Meccan enemies in 625 CE.
+Ohad Gate (بابِ احد) gate no. 23 is named after the valley of Uhud at the foot of mount Uhud where the Battle of Uhud took place between the early Muslims and their Qurayshi Meccan enemies in 625 CE.
+The barriers seen here are foot traffic moderators and are used only in high concentration areas of the mosque, otherwise the gates and doors are kept clear of such traffic regulators.

 c.
 639 CE